jonesd/feedbin-archiver/README.md

 This will trigger the creation of the export file.
 After a few minutes an email with a download link will be sent to you.
 Download the referenced file to your machine.

-You should end up with
+You should end up with a file name starred.json

 # Docker